29ki/29k/CONTRIBUTING.md

 Either type of issues you get involved in, it is with great joy that get this oppotunity to get to know you and co-create with you!

+### Pull Requests

+If your PR is related to an issue, add a link to the issue on its description.

+Our [pull request template](.github/PULL_REQUEST_TEMPLATE/pull_request_template.md) will offer some guidance on basic info that should be added to your PR.

 ## Styleguides

 ### Git Commit Messages